influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/storage_engine.md

 The other snapshot controls are time based.
 The idle threshold, [`cache-snapshot-write-cold-duration`](/influxdb/v1.0/administration/config/#cache-snapshot-write-cold-duration-1h0m0s), forces the Cache to snapshot to TSM files if it hasn’t received a write within the specified interval.

-The in-memory Cache is repopulated on startup by re-reading the WAL files on disk.
+The in-memory Cache is recreated on restart by re-reading the WAL files on disk.

 #### TSM Files

 TSM files are a collection of read-only files that are memory mapped.
 The structure of these files looks very similar to an SSTable in LevelDB or other LSM Tree variants.

-A TSM file is composed for four sections: header, blocks, index and the footer.
+A TSM file is composed of four sections: header, blocks, index, and footer.

 ```
 ┌────────┬────────────────────────────────────┬─────────────┬──────────────┐